Program and Academic Details

 What is the cost of the LECP?

-The tuition for both the non-LLM (certificate only) track, as well as the first year of the Two-Year LLM track has been set at $48,170 plus any applicable fees, pending final University approval.
+The tuition for both the non-LLM (certificate only) track, as well as the first year of the Two-Year LLM track is the same as the cost of full-time LLM study, plus any applicable fees.
+See that cost here.
 Students will also pay tuition for the six week CELOP course and/or the six week Pre-Course, depending on their proficiency, in the summer following the LECP.
 Students in the Two-Year LLM track pay the prevailing rate for the LLM program to which they have been accepted in their second year.

 Are there different credits weights for the two tracks?
 What is the number of credits that must be completed for both?